-Hera (Roman name: Juno), wife of Zeus and queen of the ancient Greek gods, represented the ideal woman and was goddess of marriage and the family.
-However, she was perhaps most famous for her jealous and vengeful nature, principally aimed against the lovers of her husband and their illegitimate offspring.
-Hera herself was notable as one of the very few deities that remained faithful to her partner and she therefore came to symbolise monogamy and fidelity.
+Hera (Roman name: Juno) is the wife of Zeus and queen of the ancient Greek gods.
+Hera represented the ideal woman, was the goddess of marriage and the family, and protectress of women in childbirth.
+Hera was always faithful to Zeus but she was famous for her jealous and vengeful nature, principally aimed against her husband's lovers and their illegitimate children.

 In Greek mythology, Hera was the daughter of Cronus and Rhea, and mother of Ares (god of war), Hebe (goddess of youth), and Eileithyia (goddess of childbirth), all with Zeus.
 Hera also gave birth alone to Hephaistos (god of metallurgy) in retaliation for Zeus' similarly single-handed birth of Athena.
 However, Hera threw Hephaistos from Mount Olympus because of his ugliness, and crashing to earth, the god became lame.
 In other accounts, Hephaistos was thrown from the heavens by Zeus precisely because of his lameness.
 In any case, Hephaistos held a grudge against his mother and even imprisoned her in a special throne.
 Hera was only released from the device by promising her son the hand of Aphrodite in marriage.